 I hate to be the bearer of bad news here, but as your children grow into the moral reasoning stage (approximately ages 6-12) you had better come up with something better than “because I said so.”
 If they don’t throw that out in these years, they will certainly do so in the teen years.
 You have more authority than that and you should use it.

 This one piggy-backs on #4.
 Kids need to know that parents are an authority appointed by God, but there are so many other reasons to obey.
 The Bible says we are to obey because it shows God that we love Him.
 Which means if we don’t obey, what message are we sending?
-Mm-hm.
-You got it.
+Mm-hmm.
+When we act like a rebellious child, we’re saying we don’t love God.
 There is also great blessing in obedience, it’s the perfect witness, and it pleases God.

 I know that you want to help your kids with this.
 It was out of my own struggle with teaching my kids to WANT to obey that I wrote this Bible study.
 I’d love to share with you the peace that we have in out home as a result of teaching my kids exactly what God says about obedience.
 Grab your copy today!

 So what do you think?
-Are you guilty of any of these?
-Hopefully, you know that you are.
+Are you guilty of any of these as you parent a disobedient child?
 The truth is, we are often guilty of these at various times.
 Not all at once, but they can creep in and consume.
 Don’t get discouraged, mom.
 Keep at it.
 We can do this!